+- For the path switching from Uu path to PC5 path, in order to discover each other during PC5 discovery, discovery parameters may be provided either by the application or be based on user info used at Uu link.

 - For the path switching from the PC5 path to Uu path, the Uu QoS each UE will request from their network using the existing 5GS mechanism is based on PC5 QoS and negotiated via the existing PC5 connection between two UEs.

 - For the path switching from the PC5 path to Uu path, optionally the IP addresses used for Uu path can be shared between the UEs as assist them to establish communication directly with each other via the Uu path.